 Depending on individualized schedules, students also have the option of taking college courses, either as the primary focus of their Core Term, or in conjunction with other Core Term Options (ie a student may choose to take a summer session class as well as participate in the Connections Readiness Seminar).
 There are a number of class options that align with our Core Term, as well as classes that span Core Term and Summer Session (the 7 weeks immediately preceding the fall term).

 *Internship and Volunteer Experiences will be offered as is safely available in our communities and as dictated by the organization’s ongoing response to the novel coronavirus.

 Many students choose to stay through the entire summer, in order to complete additional classes, live in our fabulous cities, because they have a summer job, or to extend an internship.
-We continue to provide ongoing supports, services, and activities across the Summer Term.
+We continue to provide ongoing supports, services, and activities across the Summer Session.
 It is also a time for returning students to build relationships with the incoming cohort and play a leadership role in supporting our freshman to settle into our communities, our cities, and our colleges.
-Residential availability for Summer Term is prioritized for students who will be continuing with us residentially for the next school year.
-We also have a limited number of spaces for students entering Connections, or transferring elsewhere, who wish to remain residential through the Summer Term.
-Connections (non-residential students) are always welcome to participate in Summer Term, as well.
+Residential availability for Summer Session is prioritized for students who will be continuing with us residentially for the next school year.
+We also have a limited number of spaces for students entering Connections, or transferring elsewhere, who wish to remain residential through the Summer Session.
+Connections (non-residential students) are always welcome to participate in Summer Session, as well.

-Regardless of a student’s enrollment, all other aspects of Mansfield Hall programming continue during both Core Term and Summer Term, including all social activities, culinary courses, in-house clubs and seminars, and a variety of special events which are designed to make the summer a fun, enjoyable, and productive time at Mansfield Hall.
+Regardless of a student’s enrollment, all other aspects of Mansfield Hall programming continue during both Core Term and Summer Session, including all social activities, culinary courses, in-house clubs and seminars, and a variety of special events which are designed to make the summer a fun, enjoyable, and productive time at Mansfield Hall.